 A mortgage in principle, also known as an ‘agreement in principle’ (AIP), ‘decision in principle’ or ‘mortgage agreement in principle’, is an indication that a lender could lend you a specified amount, based on details you’ve provided about your income, spending and debts.

 You should be able to get a mortgage in principle for free.
-With our partners at L&C, you can get a personalised Decision in Principle in just a matter of minutes.
-And unlike some other lenders, getting a Decision in Principle from L&C won’t impact your credit score.
+With our partners at Mortgage Advice Bureau, you can get a personalised Decision in Principle today.
+Getting a Decision in Principle from Mortgage Advice Bureau won’t impact your credit score.
 There’s no obligation to proceed with the deal they find you, but it gives you a good indication of how much you can borrow.

 Getting a Decision in Principle is simple.
-The easiest way to get one is via L&C’s online mortgage finder.
-They will search over 80 lenders’ criteria and check which deals you could qualify for, how much you may be able to borrow and how much it might cost.
-Here’s how to do it:
+The easiest way to get one is via Mortgage Advice Bureau.
+They will search over 100 lenders’ criteria and check which deals you could qualify for, how much you may be able to borrow and how much it might cost.

 You can now view and make an offer on a property, confident you have proof of funds.
-Once you’ve found the property you want to buy and had an offer accepted, contact your broker if you used one or go to the lender directly to start the formal mortgage application process.
+Once you’ve found the property you want to buy and had an offer accepted, go back to your broker to start the formal mortgage application process.

 The seller’s estate agent may suggest you use a mortgage broker recommended by them.
 But there are lots of reasons why this is a bad idea, not least that you might not get the best deal.
 Find out more in our guide on Do I have to use an estate agent’s mortgage advisor?